Should You Buy or Build Your Web Site?

 My Start page uses this kind of hierarchy.
 Each article underneath links to the next page, and back to the previous one.

 That shows visitors another type of structured relationship between these articles.

 The central premise of a Web page is that any page can link to another page.
 We often link to our own internal pages and to external pages.
 Then we can follow these links to, hopefully, related topics and pages.

 With a web structure, the links are varied and may link in unexpected directions.
-However, be careful of adding links that don’t have a relationship to your topic.
+However, be careful when adding links that don’t relate to your topic.
 Neither your visitor nor a search engine likes being led in the wrong direction.

 You can use Structured Data to create pages about:

 The types of information in Structured Data get defined at schema.org.
 Some fields are required and others are options, but all define the type of article.

 You can also have more than one type of Structured Data per post or page.

 Search Engines like Google can read this structured data and may create a Rich Snippet on search result pages.